 I’m the one leading the charge.
 As soon as the leaves start to change, I start dragging out the books.
-This time of year, I like things that are spooky, bloody, and gripping.
+Fall is the best season for books.
+I like things that are spooky, bloody, and gripping.
 I am not necessarily a “horror” person, but this time of year brings it out in me.

 Here are my upcoming book-reading seasons:

 Spooky reading.
 Ghost stories and psychological thrillers.
 I also drag out my old copy of Scary Stories to Tell in the Dark from elementary school and read it to my kids.

 In our house, instead of Black Friday deals, we make our winter book purchases.

 Sometimes we travel for the holidays, and our travel plans always include hitting up the local bookstore.
 Bookstores are small businesses, and it’s a great day to support those businesses while picking up books that you can’t find at a national chain.
 Each bookstore buyer has their own idiosyncratic tastes, so not all indie bookstores are the same, unlike chain bookstores.
 As convenient as digital books are, touching the spines of physical books is stress relieving for me.
 I need to be where the books live.